e-abdi/Open-Source-Glider/Glider Components/battery.rst

 It's important to remember that one of the most important properties of gliders is their endurance.
 Therefore power output is not as important as energy density and safety.
+Also it usually is a nightmare to ship large lithium packs therefore a pack design that can be easily filled up with cells at the deployment country is highly desired.

 Lithium Primary
 =========
-Generally has around twice volumetric energy density compared to rechargeable options.
+Generally has around twice volumetric energy density compared to rechargeable options so this is the preferred option for long deployments.
-The popular cells in marine domain (at least ones that are more accessible in EU) are Saft specifically the LS33600 and LSH20 cells.
+The popular cells in marine domain (at least ones more accessible in EU) are Saft specifically the LS33600 and LSH20 cells.
-Seaglider uses Electrochem cells in their packs.
+Both Seagliders and Slocums use Electrochem cells in their packs.

 Lithium Rechargeable